awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

-# Requiring HTTPS for Communication Between CloudFront and Your Custom Origin<a name="using-https-cloudfront-to-custom-origin"></a>
+# Requiring HTTPS for communication between CloudFront and your custom origin<a name="using-https-cloudfront-to-custom-origin"></a>

 If you want to require HTTPS for communication between CloudFront and your custom origin, the steps you take depend on whether you're using the domain name that CloudFront assigned to your distribution \(like d111111abcdef8\.cloudfront\.net\) or your own alternate domain name \(like example\.com\)\.